 Our global patent and patent-pending estate covers several areas.
 Telomerase mediated telomere altering compounds and treatment of therapy-resistant cancers are part of our portfolio.
-Further, THIO's immunogenic treatment strategy, which focuses on sequential combination with checkpoint inhibitors has been filed.
-We maintain five (5) issued patents and have twenty-nine (29) pending applications.
+Further, THIO's immunogenic treatment strategy, which focuses on sequential combination with checkpoint inhibitors has been filed worldwide.
+We maintain nine (9) issued patents and have twenty-two (22) pending patent applications.